2023 Campeón de Campeones

-The 2023 Campeón de Campeones was the 50th edition of the Campeón de Campeones, an annual football super cup match, and the 49th held in the professional era of Mexican football.
-It took place on 25 June 2023 between Pachuca, the Apertura 2022 champion, and Tigres UANL, the Clausura 2023 champion.
+The 2023 Campeón de Campeones was the 50th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
+It took place on 25 June 2023 between Pachuca, the Apertura 2022 champion, and Tigres, the Clausura 2023 champion.
 The match took place at Dignity Health Sports Park in Carson, California, hosting for the sixth time.
 Like previous editions, the Campeón de Campeones was contested at a neutral venue in the United States.

-Tigres UANL won the match 2–1 to secure their fourth Campeón de Campeones title and qualified for the 2023 Campeones Cup, facing the MLS Cup 2022 champions Los Angeles FC at BMO Stadium in Los Angeles.
+Tigres won the match 2–1 to secure their fourth Campeón de Campeones title and qualified for the 2023 Campeones Cup, facing the MLS Cup 2022 champions Los Angeles FC at BMO Stadium in Los Angeles.